 Sally grew up in Durban, South Africa and studied at Kwa-Zulu Natal, Oxford Brookes and The Architectural Association.
-She is an architect and urban designer who has built a strong reputation for delivering design excellence in regeneration, and championing high quality urban housing.
-When she is not in the office, Sally loves to cook, read and spend time with her family.
-She is a published author on housing design, and was shortlisted for the AJ Emerging Woman Architect award in 2015.
-Under her leadership we have achieved planning consents for hundreds of high quality new homes in London and she strives to bring design innovation and a fresh approach to each project.
-When we asked Sally “What do you dream about’ She responded ‘Always dreaming!
-About everything big + important, small + silly.
-Very often in the shower or in a cafe with my notebook.”
+She is a qualified architect and urban designer and has built a strong reputation for delivering design excellence in regeneration, and championing high quality urban housing.
+She is a published author on housing design with a background working with Cabe and local authorities across the UK on masterplans and urban strategies.
+Under her leadership we have achieved unanimous planning consents for hundreds of high quality new homes in London and she has made it her mission to find a unique narrative for each place and its community.
+She loves movie nights, is embracing a renewed passion for painting, and is at her happiest hiking through the Brecon Beacons with her family.

-Iain was born in Zimbabwe and moved to South Africa to go to high school in Durban, on the east coast.
-After school he studied architecture at the University of Natal.
-Iain has worked extensively in both South Africa and the UK, and brings a wealth of experience in developing design solutions across a wide range of scales and diverse sectors.
-Working in the UK between 2001 and 2009 Iain gained his Part 3 qualifications and rose to Associate in a prominent design led practice where he gained in -depth experience in the education sector and worked on several public buildings.
-Moving to South Africa in 2009 Iain started his own practice working in high-end residential and hospitality sectors, where he developed skills in detailed design resolution.
-Iain returned to the UK in 2015 to join Stitch.
-Outside of the office he loves to cook and take trips out into the countryside.
-Iain enjoys pickled walnuts, pork crackling and fine bourbon.
+Iain was born in Zimbabwe and finished his schooling in Durban, South Africa where he studied architecture at the University of Natal.
+Iain has worked extensively in both South Africa and the UK, and brings a wealth of design experience across a wide range of scales and diverse sectors.
+Working in the UK between 2001 and 2009 Iain rose to Associate at Walters and Cohen Architects where he gained in-depth experience in the education sector and worked on several public buildings.
+Moving back to South Africa in 2009 Iain started his own practice working in the high-end residential and hospitality sectors.
+Iain returned to the UK in 2015 to join Stitch and has recently become a director.
+He is currently project leader for several infill housing schemes in Croydon which have won housing awards as part of the Brick by Brick Smaller Sites Programme.
+Outside of the office he loves to cook and has a love-hate relationship with home DIY.
+Iain enjoys pickles, pork crackling and fine bourbon.

-Cristina is an Architect and joined Stitch in 2017.
+Cristina is an architect and joined Stitch in 2017.
 She grew up in a small seaside town near Porto, Portugal, and also lived in Delft and Helsinki before moving to London.
 Previously, she worked at Studio Egret West, where she gained experience on a wide range of projects at all stages.
+At Stitch, Cristina was part of the Churchill Quarter project team where she worked on the façade strategy and contributed for its technical development.
+She has also been responsible for the design proposals of several winning bids for NHS Property Services.
 Cristina is interested in the role of architecture as a way to make beautiful homes and cities for everyone.
 She also loves going to the cinema and dancing to good bad music.

 Joanna recently graduated from the University of Bath and is a Part 1 Architectural Assistant at Stitch.
 As part of thin sandwich course, she has worked for both a sole practitioner and TP Bennett, on projects ranging from one off houses to masterplans.
 Joanna has a keen interest in Architectural theory and process, in particular how and why things are made.
 Her final year project, ‘(Re)-Planned Obsolescence’, explored our human relationship with waste, proposing an innovative approach to sustainability based on collective reuse and community recycling.
 Joanna embodies a humanistic approach to her work, believing that it is the individual sensory experience of space and light that defines how we remember places and moments.
 Being half French and having lived in Paris, Madrid and London, Joanna loves travelling and discovering new cities and cultures.
 Outside the office she enjoys ballet, photography, sports and cooking.

-Claire is our magical studio manager.
-For the past 7 years she has worked at various architectural practices around London, working her way up from the reception desk via finance departments to setting up and running studios.
-Outside of the office, Claire enjoys making the most of the British Summer Time with her love of running, and is rarely found without a book or a glass of wine in her hand.
+Claire is our studio manager.
+For the past 8 years she has worked at various architectural practices around London, working her way up from the reception desk via finance departments to setting up and running studios.
+Claire’s varied role at Stitch means that no two days are ever the same.
+She provides day to day support to the project team as well as organising all of the administrative activities that facilitate the smooth running of the office.
+Claire also leads and manages the studio’s finances, human resources and marketing functions.
+Outside of the office, Claire enjoys making the most of the sunshine with her love of running and is rarely found without a book or a glass of wine in her hand.

 Simon grew up in sunny Winchester and spent his childhood climbing trees.
 He joined Stitch in 2014 after graduating from the University of Sheffield and is now working towards his Part II qualification at Central Saint Martins.
 He is particularly interested in housing because of its relevance to everybody and its potential to improve people’ s lives.
 Simon loves coffee, cheese and music and if you ask him nicely he’ ll make you the meanest cup of tea you ever had.